 In AdminProject, files are an integral part of other modules and can be linked to them.
 Files can be linked to:

 Now the files can be accessed from the module and if no longer needed they can be detached.

 If the file you want is not on AdminProject you can always upload it without leaving your current module.
 If you click New file button it will bring up the dialog box described earlier.

-Making arrangements for each project meeting can be an arduous task.
-Having to include all your partners’ schedules and plans, trying to squeeze the meeting right after the completion of a work package.
+Making arrangements for each project meeting can be an arduous task, having to include all your partners’ schedules and plans and trying to squeeze the meeting right after the completion of a work package.
 Debates on dates can often take a lot of time.
 This little tool should help you see what dates are most feasible for all invited participants.

 The main view of the Meeting Planner shows all planned meetings.
 To plan a new meeting look for the proper link on the sidebar.